Six operations for D-cap-modules on rigid analytic spaces

 and let $A_U$ be its sheafification.
-For any $\E$-sheaf $\F$ on $X$, there is a morphism
+For any $\C$-sheaf $\F$ on $X$, there is a morphism

-It is clear that the morphism $\oplus_U (\F(U)_U^\mathrm{pre}\to \F$ is a strict epimorphism of presheaves, as we can check sectionwise, so $\oplus F(U)_U\to \F$ is a strict epimorphism, since sheafification is strongly exact (and commutes with direct sums). \\ If $G$ is a generator for $\E$, there exists for each $U$ a set $\I_U$ and a strict epimorphism
+It is clear that the morphism $\oplus_U (\F(U)_U^\mathrm{pre}\to \F$ is a strict epimorphism of pre\-sheaves, as we can check sectionwise, so $\oplus \F(U)_U\to \F$ is a strict epimorphism, since sheafification is strongly exact (and commutes with direct sums).